-Applications are submitted electronically through DED's grant management system (GMS) at any time after the application open date and on or before the application deadline.
+Applications are submitted electronically through DED's Grants Management System (GMS) at any time after the application open date and on or before the application deadline.

-4.2.1 Documentation Required for Application - Content and Forms
+4.2.1 Documentation Required for Application - Content and Forms https://opportunity.nebraska.gov/programs/recovery/

 To successfully apply, you will need to complete all required fields and sections of the applications.
-Applicants may view the application at the program webpage - https://opportunity.nebraska.gov/programs/recovery/
+Applicants may view the application at the program webpage -